Pride in London

-Pride in London is an annual LGBT pride festival and parade held each summer in London, England.
+Pride in London is an annual LGBTQ pride festival and pride parade held each summer in London, England.
 The event, which was formerly run by Pride London, is sometimes referred to as London Pride.

-Pride in London celebrates the diversity of the LGBTQ (lesbian, gay, bisexual, transgender, queer) communities with the colourful Pride in London Parade, as well as the free festivity events that take place in Trafalgar Square.
-This event brings together thousands of people of all genders, ethnicities, sexualities, and also many people of different races.
+Pride in London celebrates the diversity of the LGBTQ communities with the colourful Pride in London Parade, as well as free events that take place in Trafalgar Square and others squares in central London.
+This event brings together people of all genders, ethnicities, sexualities, and races.

-It is one of the longest running in the country and attracts an estimated 1.5 million visitors to the city.
-The festival's events and location within London vary every year however the Pride parade is the only annual event to close London's iconic Oxford Street.
-The 2015 Gay Pride Parade through the streets of London attracted 1 million people, making it the 7th largest gay event in the world and the largest Gay Pride Parade and Gay event ever held in the UK, and the 2019 Pride attracted over 1.5 million people, making it the biggest Pride in the UK.
+The longest running pride festivals in the country and the largest, the parade boasts over 35,000 participants from over 500 groups and attracts an estimated 1.5 million visitors.
+The festival's events and location within London vary every year.

 History

-Pride has been organised by several organisations since the first official UK Gay Pride Rally which was held in London on 1 July 1972 (chosen as the nearest Saturday to the anniversary of the Stonewall riots of 1969) with approximately 2,000 participants.
-The first marches took place in November 1970 with 150 men walking through Highbury Fields in North London.
+Pride has been organised by several organisations since the first official UK Gay Pride Rally which was held in London on 1 July 1972 (chosen as the nearest Saturday to the anniversary of the Stonewall riots of 1969) with approximately 200 participants.
+The first public event took place in November 1970 with up to 150 men walking through Highbury Fields in North London.
+In 1971 the GLF youth group organised an age of consent rally in London.

 In 1981, the usual Pride march and rally was not held in London, decamping to Huddersfield instead as an act of solidarity with the Yorkshire gay community who claimed that West Yorkshire Police were harassing them by repeatedly raiding the Gemini Club, a leading nightclub in the North of England at the time.

-In 1985 representatives from mining groups joined the Lesbians and Gays Support the Miners group (LGSM) on the march.
+In 1985, representatives from mining groups joined the Lesbians and Gays Support the Miners group (LGSM) on the march.
 This was in recognition of the support given to striking miners by LGSM.

 The controversy of Section 28 from 1988 led to numbers increasing on the march in protest.

-Since 1983 the march was called "Lesbian and Gay Pride" and by the 1990s it had become more of a carnival event, with large park gatherings and a fair after the marches.
+Since 1983, the march was called "Lesbian and Gay Pride" and by the 1990s it had become more of a carnival event, with large park gatherings and a fair after the marches.
 For 1996, following a vote by the members of the Pride Trust, the event was renamed "Lesbian, Gay, Bisexual and Transgender Pride" and became the largest free music festival in Europe.

 In 1992, London was selected to hold the first Europride with attendance put at 100,000; London again held Europride in 2006 with an estimated 600,000 participants.